 Christina’s parents moved to Lawrence from the Navajo reservation in Arizona in pursuit of a better life and more opportunities.
+They made the tough decision to raise Christina and her brother in Lawrence.
 Christina and her family

-struggled with poverty, and had to rely on public resources such as WIC, Section 8 Housing, reduced-fee school lunch, and tribal clothing programs while growing up.
+struggled with poverty and had to rely on public resources such as WIC, Section 8 Housing funding, reduced-fee school lunch, and Tribal clothing programs while growing up.

-Christina attended Lawrence High School where she played varsity basketball and volleyball.
+Christina attended Prairie Park Elementary, Billy Mills Middle School, and Lawrence High School (class of 2012), where she played varsity basketball, volleyball, and the violin in the orchestra.
 After graduation, she moved on to in-district Haskell Indian Nations

-University, where she persevered through low mental health to achieve an Associate's degree in Community Health.
+University where she persevered to achieve an Associate's degree in Community Health.
 She then transferred to Arizona State University, where she earned a Bachelor's degree in Public Health.
-Most recently, Christina graduated with a Master's in Public Health Management from the University of Kansas Medical Center in May 2020.
+Most recently, Christina graduated with a Master's in Public Health Management from the University of Kansas Medical Center in 2020.

 Christina lives in Lawrence and currently works as a contractor when not in the Kansas Legislative Session.
 She is running to bring public health expertise to the state government during a time of unprecedented crisis, and to bring equity to Kansans.